A Lagrangian Approach to Optimal Randomization: Lagrangian Iteration

 The Slater's condition for \eqref{math_lot_mh_relax} is then satisfied when there is at least one feasible point for the original lottery system \eqref{math_lot_mh}.
-We denote $x^\epsilon$ as the optimal solution to \eqref{math_lot_mh_relax}.
+We denote by $x^\epsilon$ the optimal solution to \eqref{math_lot_mh_relax}.
 The following theorem shows that $x^\epsilon$ will converge to $x^*$, which is the optimal solution to the original lottery system \eqref{math_lot_mh}. \begin{theorem} Assume that there exists at least one feasible point for the original lottery problem \eqref{math_lot_mh}, hence for any $\epsilon>0$, the solution to the relaxed lottery problem \eqref{math_lot_mh_relax} exists, denoted as $x^\epsilon$.
-Then we can choose a sequence $\{\epsilon_n\}\rightarrow 0$, s.t. $x^{\epsilon_n}$ *-weak converges in the finite Borel measures space on $A\times C$, denoted as $\mathcal{M}(A\times C)$, to some $x^*\in \mathcal{P}(A\times C)\subset\mathcal{M}(A\times C)$ as $n\rightarrow \infty$, i.e. for any $\varphi\in C^0(A\times C)$, we have
+Then we can choose a sequence $\{\epsilon_n\}\rightarrow 0$, s.t. $x^{\epsilon_n}$ converges in the weak* topology in the finite Borel measures space on $A\times C$, denoted as $\mathcal{M}(A\times C)$, to some $x^*\in \mathcal{P}(A\times C)\subset\mathcal{M}(A\times C)$ as $n\rightarrow \infty$, i.e. for any $\varphi\in C^0(A\times C)$, we have

-Furthermore, $x^*$ is an optimal solution to \eqref{math_lot_mh}. \end{theorem} \begin{proof} See Online Appendix \ref{app:thm:relax}. \end{proof} According to theorem \ref{thm:relax}, we can apply the Lagrange Multiplier Method to the relaxed system \eqref{math_lot_mh_relax} with a small relaxation parameter $\epsilon>0$ to obtain its optimal solution $x^{\epsilon}$, which can be considered as an approximate solution to the original lottery system \eqref{math_lot_mh}.
-This theorem ensures that the Lagrange Multiplier Method is a valid numerical approach to solve the system \eqref{math_lot_mh}.
-In the remainder of this paper, we will always assume that the Lagrangian multipliers to system \eqref{math_lot_mh} exist.